HL7/phd/src/pagecontent/ProfileConsumers.md

     }

 ##### Caveats
 The PHG may express the code in additional coding systems but the consumer cannot rely on it.
-The PHD profiles in this IG require *only* the MDC code as it is provided by the PHD and the LOINC magic code if the measurement is a vital sign.
+The PHD profiles in this IG require *only* the MDC code as it is provided by the PHD and the LOINC magic value if the measurement is a vital sign.
 It is also possible that a vital sign is *not* mapped to LOINC by the PHG.
 By design, the PHG is written to map the data from the PHD without any knowledge to what the data is.
-The exception is for the LOINC magic codes which require the PHG to pre-code a map.
+The exception is for the LOINC magic values which require the PHG to pre-code a map.
 If a new PHD specialization is created after the PHG is already implemented, the new PHD may possess a new MDC code and the new code may be a vital sign (perhaps the new code represents a pulse rate obtained via a new technique).
-The PHG can still populate the Observation.code.coding.code with the MDC code as that is provided in the PHD protocol, but the new MDC code will not be in its pre-coded local map of MDC codes to LOINC magic codes.
+The PHG can still populate the Observation.code.coding.code with the MDC code as that is provided in the PHD protocol, but the new MDC code will not be in its pre-coded local map of MDC codes to LOINC magic values.

 #### The Time Stamp: Observation.effective[x]
 All measurements contain a time stamp which is either an instant in time, a dateTime data type, or a period of time, a Period data type.
 The period has both a start and end.
 Results of a workout session are a common type of measurement with a period.
 The 'instant' data type is not used as it is permissible for PHDs to report time at resolutions greater than a day in which case there is no time zone.
 An activity monitor reporting only daily summaries could be an example of a PHD using such a resolution.